 Prerequisite: Tenth grade completion or equivalent; and 18 years of age as required by the State Board of Barbering and Cosmetology.
 Course Advisory: SCC minimum English and Math standards.
 The first of a two-part class designed to introduce students to the basic knowledge and skills to qualify them to take the state licensing exam in esthetics.
 Topics include the treatments, facials, makeup, and hair removal processes as well as a thorough understanding of the business aspects, general facial procedures, the human anatomy, chemistry, ingredients, electricity, sanitation and health and safety associated with this field.
-NOTE: Students are required to purchase a mandatory equipment kit and materials card at the college bookstore.
+NOTE: All students enrolling in COSM 105A must pay a Material's Fee with enrollment fees to the Admissions and Records office at the time of registration.
+The cost of the materials fee and start-up materials varies.
 Additionally, students are required to attend the Cosmetology Orientation (see schedule of Classes for the Orientation date and time).
 This class is not open to students enrolled in COSM 104A.
 Four and one-half hours lecture, and fifteen hours lab.

-COSM 105B

-Advanced Fundamentals of Esthetics
+COSM 105B Advanced Fundamentals of Esthetics